openforis/fra-platform/doc/traditional-table-guide.md

 <TraditionalTable tableSpec={tableSpec} countryIso={this.props.match.params.countryIso}/>
 ```

-(The above assumes countryIso is in the props, but it can come from
+(The above assumes countryIso is in the props, but it can of course come from
-anywhere as long as it's passed in)
+anywhere)

 And we're finished!
 The table is rendered in the UI, fetches it's
 own data and autosaves it.